cairo-robotics/llm-multimodal-drone-feedback/README.md

 **Warning**: These steps make it look a lot easier than I experienced trying to get this set up the first time.
 I tried to distill my multiple false starts into a coherent document.
 You may need to try rearranging some steps or reloading the firewall/Nginx multiple times to get things working.
 Hopefully your journey will be easier than mine!

+## To get it working locally
+If you just want to test it on your computer, pick and choose the steps from the following sections.

+Just the first time:
+- Make the `myflaskapp` directory and make the virtual environment
+- In the `myflaskapp` directory, clone this repo and activate the environment
+- Install the required packages

+Whenever you want to test:
+- Go into `myflaskapp` and activate the environment
+- Go into the project repo
+- Run the command `python3 server.py`
+- Click on the link it generates, which will open the site.
+Whenever you save changes, the server will reload and you can just refresh the page.

 ## Preliminary Steps
 1. [Request a managed instance](https://www.colorado.edu/cs/content/managed-cloud-instance-request) from the CS IT team.
 Make sure you ask them to make a SSL certificate and key for you.
 The instance should be public (not internal).
 For the rest of the steps, I will assume the instance is called `dronefeedback.colorado.edu`.
 2. While on the UCB VPN, log into your instance.
 For the rest of the steps, I will assume the identikey is `emje6419`.